-7(ii) Access to and movement within the Area
+7(ii) Access to, and movement within or over, the Area

-Access to and movement within the Area shall be on foot or by helicopter.
+Access to and movement within the Area shall be on foot or by aircraft.
 Vehicles are prohibited within the Area.
 No special restrictions apply to the routes used to move to and from the Area.